awsdocs/aws-glue-developer-guide/doc_source/aws-glue-api-catalog-databases.md

 ## GetDatabases Action \(Python: get\_databases\)<a name="aws-glue-api-catalog-databases-GetDatabases"></a>

-Retrieves all Databases defined in a given Data Catalog\.
+Retrieves all databases defined in a given Data Catalog\.

 **Request**
 + `CatalogId` – Catalog id string, not less than 1 or more than 255 bytes long, matching the [Single-line string pattern](aws-glue-api-common.md#aws-glue-api-regex-oneLine)\.

   The ID of the Data Catalog from which to retrieve `Databases`\.
-If none is supplied, the AWS account ID is used by default\.
+If none is provided, the AWS account ID is used by default\.
 + `NextToken` – UTF\-8 string\.

   A continuation token, if this is a continuation call\.